-Pink Lemonade goes from the glass to the cake plate with this citrusy, sweet dessert.
+Pink Lemonade Cake takes your favorite summer drink from the glass to the cake plate with this citrusy, sweet dessert.

 Fluffy frosting covers cake layered with pink lemon curd.
 Oh my!
 Kind of the perfect dessert ever created.